DamiAnalyst/Python_fundamentals/README.md

 # Python_fundamentals
-List of my python drills and exercises
+This folder contains all the exercise I took while learning my python exercise